 Focusing on Italian (post)colonial history, with a strong focus on the fascist period, and considering the intersections between the nation-state project and the colonisation of the African continent, the course aims to explore the interplay between politics, ideology, culture, and media in creating an imaginary that fueled the ideological claims of the conquests in Africa and contributed in making them attractive to Italians.
 In order to address this topic, students will engage directly with a variety of primary sources (texts, artworks, films, visual and material culture) and develop their own case study embedded in the methodological framework of the course.
 Moreover, as the material and immaterial colonial legacy is still tangible in contemporary Rome, the course will also explore its traces in the urban space as well as some attempts to counteract it.

 Due to the broad interdisciplinary approach, concepts and theories from history, media, (post)colonial and memory studies will be integrated into the lectures.
 Themes that will be addressed include discourse on race, the representation of the African body and landscape, the idea of a civilization mission, the role of scientists, explorers, and artists, and missionary practices in the construction of African “Otherness”.
 The course includes visits to sites, libraries, archives, and museums that preserve colonial collections and other (in)tangible signs of Italy’s colonial past.
-Passive knowledge of Italian is not compulsory, however, students with a good command of this language are particularly invited to apply for this course.

 Assessment and Grading